How to Write SOPs for Your Virtual Assistant: Templates + Examples (2026)

 SOP Formats — Which One Works Best?

-For most VA tasks, we recommend the Hybrid approach: record a Loom video of yourself doing the task, then ask your VA to turn that video into a written SOP with screenshots.
+For most VA tasks, use the Hybrid approach: record a Loom video of yourself doing the task, then ask your VA to turn that video into a written SOP with screenshots.
 You get the best of both worlds — and your VA learns the task deeply in the process.

 Objective: Keep the inbox at zero or near-zero by end of day.
-Ensure no client or lead email goes unanswered for more than 4 business hours.
+No client or lead email unanswered for more than 4 business hours.

 Steps:

-1. Open [email address] using the credentials in the shared password manager (LastPass/1Password — folder: "Email Accounts")
+- Open [email address] using credentials in the shared password manager (folder: "Email Accounts").

-3. For emails you handle directly, use the templates in the "Email Templates" folder.
-If no template fits, draft a response and save it as a draft for [Owner Name] to review before sending
+- For emails you handle directly, use templates from Google Drive: "Email Templates" folder.
+If no template fits, save as draft for [Owner] review.

-4. Update the Daily Email Summary in Google Sheets (link: [insert link]) with:
+- Update the Daily Email Summary in Google Sheets (link: [insert]) — emails processed, flagged for owner, urgent items.

-• If an email looks like a sales lead: Forward to [CRM email/sales team] AND reply with the "New Lead Acknowledgment" template within 1 hour
+Edge Cases: If an email looks like a sales lead, forward to [CRM/sales team] AND reply with "New Lead Acknowledgment" template within 1 hour.
+If an email mentions a complaint or is marked urgent, Slack [Owner] immediately.

-Quality Standard: Inbox should have fewer than 10 unprocessed emails at any time.
-Zero emails older than 24 hours without a response or escalation.
+Quality Standard: Inbox under 10 unprocessed emails at any time.
+Zero emails older than 24 hours without response or escalation.

 Objective: Schedule the full week's social media content across [platforms] by Monday 12:00 PM, following the approved content calendar.